 Accessibility is important to our members and providers.
 The Kaiser Permanente UM Department ensures that all members and providers have access to UM staff, physicians and managers 24 hours a day, 7 days a week.
-Staff is identified by name, title and organization name when they initiate or return calls regarding UM issues.
-The following table provides the specific UM hours of operations and main responsibilities.
+Staff are identified by name, title and organization name when they initiate or return calls regarding UM issues.
+The table on the next page provides the specific UM hours of operations and main responsibilities.

-UM staff is available eight hours a day during normal business hours for inbound collect or toll-free calls to 800-810-4766 regarding UM issues.
+UM staff are available eight hours a day during normal business hours for inbound collect or toll-free calls to 800-810-4766 regarding UM issues.